European Chafer Beetle: Lawn Repair

 The Crows aren’t the Problem

 It may look like crows are maliciously destroying your lawn.
 The fact is, they are not the problem.
-Crows, and racoons, are natural predators for the European Chafer Beetle.
-One crow can eat a lot of chaffer beetles, as can a racoon, or skunk.
+Crows, and raccoons are natural predators for the European Chafer Beetle.
+One crow can eat a lot of chaffer beetles, as can a raccoon or skunk.
 Starlings don’t make as much mess.
-They will poked a million neat holes with their tweezer bills and plucked out the grubs – barely disturbing the lawn.
+They will poke a million neat holes with their tweezer bills and plucked out the grubs – barely disturbing the lawn.
 But, no matter whether or not the crows are feasting on Chafer Beetles, the mess they make of your lawn makes them unwelcome.

-Generally, well-maintenained lawns – ones that are routinely aerated, fertilized, de-thatched and watered – are less vulnerable to chafer infestations than neglected lawns.
+Generally, well-maintained lawns – ones that are routinely aerated, fertilized, de-thatched and watered – are less vulnerable to chafer infestations than neglected lawns.
 However, if European Chafer Beetles have infested your lawn, the best answer is Nematodes.
-Nematodes are a parasitic small round worm, that kills off a European Chafer Beetle in a matter of 24 hours.
+Nematodes are a small parasitic roundworm that kills off the European Chafer Beetle in a matter of 24 hours.